If you're a fan of vegan turnip recipes, look no further than this Lemony Lentil Turnip Chowder. It's creamy, lemony, and full of healthy ingredients.

-- 1/4 teaspoon celery seed (optional)
+- ¼ teaspoon celery seed

-- 1 13.5 ounce can light coconut milk (or sub plant milk - see notes)
+- 1 13.5 ounce can light coconut milk (or sub plant milk if you need to avoid saturated fat - see notes)

-- Sea salt and freshly ground black pepper to taste
+- pink Himalayan salt and freshly ground black pepper, to taste

-- Add the lemon zest and juice.
+- Add the lemon juice and zest.

 - Ladle 3 cups of the soup into a blender and blend on medium speed until just creamy, being careful to allow steam to escape.
 Don't over blend.
 Add the blended soup back to the pot.
-Add the chopped dill, season with salt and pepper to taste, and stir.
+Or, use an immersion blender and blend half the soup in the pot-see notes.

-- Garnish with a few sprigs of fresh dill if desired.
+- Garnish with a few sprigs of fresh dill, if desired.

-- If you want to avoid saturated fat, you can replace the light coconut milk with plant milk.
+- Saturated fat.
+If you want to avoid saturated fat, you can replace the light coconut milk with plant milk.
 But if you do occasionally include light coconut milk in your diet, it adds a nice flavor to this soup.

 - Blender.
 For the quickest result with less clean up, use an immersion blender to process some--about half--of the soup until creamy, while leaving the rest chunky.
 To make sure you still have chunks of turnip (if desired), blend for only about 15-30 seconds.
 But if you want to have complete control over how much soup gets blended, use a regular blender to blend half the soup.